Backpack Hikes Can Fix Child Boredom

-Outdoor backpack hiking may be something you have never done yourself before, not to mention bring the kids along on the trail.
+Daypack backpack hiking may be something you have never done yourself, so you may be uneasy about bringing the kids along .
+Hiking is merely walking.
+When you use a daypack and bring food and essentials along, it becomes a trip, not just a brief walk.
 Children may love it when school is on vacation, even if parents don’t.
 The first week or two kids bask in not having to go to bed as early or do homework.
 Soon they chime in unison “I’m bored!”
-What better way to incorporate exercise with fun while sharing family time then by strapping on a hiking backpack and hitting the trails?
+You can incorporate exercise with fun while sharing family time when you all strap on a hiking backpack and hit the trail.

-Backpack hiking also teaches children about their bodies, how they move and what it feels like to carry extra weight in their daypack.
+Backpack hiking with a daypack also teaches children about their bodies, how they move and what it feels like to carry extra weight in their hiking bag.
 It’s okay to walk long distances and exert yourself in climbing.
 Yes, you may get a little tired.
 Take a rest, drink some water and keep moving.
 Kids learn a lot from mimicking the influential adults in their lives.
 Active parents tend to raise active kids.

-Outdoor backpacks are capable of providing many science lessons.
-Daypack hiking in the great outdoors is a classroom that young children would find quite fascinating.
+Outdoor backpack trips are capable of providing many science lessons.
+Daypack hiking in the great outdoors is a classroom that young children will find quite fascinating.
 Questions like, “what makes leaves green?” or “why is there a circle in the water whenever I toss a pebble in?”
 They become nostalgic for parents when they recall asking many of these same questions about nature as a child.
 There is nothing as powerful as creating memories as a family while having fun.

 A daypack hiking trip can entice your kids to choose an active instead of sedentary lifestyle.
 Consider a hiking trip as a change of pace.
 Don’t be surprised if they end up loving it so much that they want to go grab their hiking bag more and more.
 If they somehow get bored after multiple trips, try an overnight hiking camping backpack trip, and don’t forget to pack ingredients for s’mores.
 Happy hiking!